nikita-telkar/nikita-telkar.github.io/index.md

 ##### **PhD in Medical Genetics**

-*University of British Columbia, Canada*
+*The University of British Columbia, Canada*
 (2019 -  )

 <br>